openaps/docs/docs/Setup/rpi.md

 * 2.1 Amp USB Power Supply
 * Micro USB cable

-Note: If you ordered the recommended CanaKit, your SD card will already come imaged and ready to install Raspian, rather than having to first getting the image in step 1.
+Note: If you ordered the recommended CanaKit, your SD card will already come imaged and ready to install Raspian.
+To initiate this installation you will need to follow the directions that came with it, which requires a monitor and keyboard (but then allows you to skip the next two steps).

 <br>
 ## Download Raspbian